'Is it safe to go to Mexico?' We hear that question constantly, and the answer is always yes, if you know where to go and do your research.

-Recently, the San Francisco Chronicle listed the five safest Mexican states to visit, in terms of per-capita drug-related homicides (per Mexican government statistics).
-We’d like to add to the list by zeroing in on our eight top places to visit (there are dozens of other candidates), in terms of travel appeal and safety record.
+Before brushing a Mexico trip aside though, consider our eight top places to visit (there are dozens of other candidates), in terms of travel appeal and safety record.
 None are on the US State Department's warning list.

 There really is no more fascinating city in the world than Mexico's misunderstood capital.
 With a population of over 21 million (and a crime rate about a third of Washington, DC's), Mexico City had a serious scrub-up for its bi-centennial, and now some places like mariachi-filled Plaza Garibaldi are considered (like Times Square in New York) safe enough to be a 'Disney version' of its former gritty self.
 Also, many restored colonial buildings show details long obscured by years of pollution build-up.
 Meanwhile, this ancient city built over a filled-in lake has Aztec canals, pyramids, Diego Rivera and Frida Kahlo's old studio, and hipster dining in chic eateries of the Condesa and Polanco.
 That and a million other things.

 Soak up the 21st-century style at the great B&B Red Tree House, built in an ultra-stylish 1930s home in Condesa.
-Rooms start at $79.

-Four hours inland from Cancún, Mérida is 'real Mexico,’ a colonial city of 750,000 lived-in and loved by locals and near several days' worth of superb daytrips.
-It's not only an underrated add-on from a beach vacation, but a destination in its own right.
+Four hours inland from Cancún, Mérida is 'real Mexico', a colonial city of 750,000 lived-in and loved by locals and near several days' worth of superb daytrips.
+It's not only an underrated add-on to a beach vacation, but a destination in its own right.
 The city's best on weekends, when the historical core – a scene of 17th-century cathedrals made from Mayan bricks – closes to vehicles and fills with open-air stages, taco stands and much life.
-By day, the Ruta Puuc is an easy DIY bus loop of Uxmal and four other interesting Mayan sites.
+By day, the Ruta Puuc is an easy DIY bus loop of Uxmal and four other interesting Maya sites.
 To the northwest, you can tour flamingo-filled mangroves at the fishing village of Celestún.

-Yes, it's obvious, and with reason.
+Yes, it's an obvious choice – and with reason.
 A bit of an American-expat go-to of the silver towns of the central highlands north of Mexico City (and two hours from the León airport), San Miguel de Allende is a stunner, with any worry of drug violence a distant rumor.
 The town itself – as seen in Robert Rodriguez's Once Upon a Time in Mexico – is the main attraction.
 A Unesco World Heritage site since 2008, the town of 62,000 is filled with handicraft shops, 17th-century cathedrals, botanic gardens, organic farmer restaurants and lovely (sometimes luxe) guesthouses.

 San Miguel's a good spot to study Spanish or cooking.
-Set in a colonial building, Academia Hispano Americano is a good choice (and can arrange homestays).
+Set in a colonial building, Academia Hispano Americano (ahaspeakspanish.com) is a good choice (and can arrange homestays).